a11smiles/gulp-config-transform/README.md

 Additionally, ASP.NET is no longer compiled by MSBuild, but, rather, the new .NET Execution environment (DNX).
 With this change, MSBuild targets files (.csproj, .vbproj) are no longer needed.

 Unfortunately, while migrating legacy applications to ASP.NET 5, the `web.config` and its transformations may still be necessary.
 But, without targets files, utilities like SlowCheetah and Fast Koala become obsolete.
-Visual Studio 2015 relies on Gulp tasks to handle and pre- and post- build steps.
+Visual Studio 2015 relies on Gulp tasks to handle any pre- and post- build steps.
 By using _gulp-config-transform_, you can perform the necessary config transformations for both, debug and production, environments.

 ## Installation
 Install the package with NPM and add it to your development dependencies.